Poetry in Union

-The League of Canadian Poets and Toronto’s Union Station are excited to present Poetry in Union 2020, a public art experience.
+The League of Canadian Poets and Toronto’s Union Station are very proud to have presented Poetry in Union 2020, a public art experience.

-At this event, a selection of Toronto’s strongest, most diverse and most talented poets will provide personalized poetry on request to reflect participants’ own experiences and stories.
-This is a unique opportunity to interact directly with an artist to create a romantic valentine’s gift, celebrate a friend, experience, or key moment.
+At this event, a selection of Toronto’s strongest, most diverse and most talented poets provided personalized poetry on request to reflect participants’ own experiences and stories.
+This annual event provides a unique opportunity to interact directly with an artist to create a romantic valentine’s gift, celebrate a friend, experience, or key moment.

-Introductions will be provided by Al Moritz, Toronto’s Poet Laureate.
+Introductions for our 2020 event were provided by Al Moritz, Toronto’s Poet Laureate.

-Special thanks to Kate Marshall Flaherty and Ronna Bloom, who helped to organize the event.
+Special thanks to Kate Marshall Flaherty and Ronna Bloom, who helped to organize Poetry in Union 2020!

 The Poetry in Union 2020 poets are: